mtoricruz/Computer-Architecture/notes.md

 *This is an instruction handled by the ALU.*

 Multiply the values in two registers together and store the result in registerA.

+# `CALL register`

+Calls a subroutine (function) at the address stored in the register.

+1. The address of the ***instruction*** _directly after_ `CALL` is pushed onto the stack.
+This allows us to return to where we left off when the subroutine finishes executing.
+2. The PC is set to the address stored in the given register.
+We jump to that location in RAM and execute the first instruction in the subroutine.
+The PC can move forward or backwards from its current location.

+# `RET`

+Return from subroutine.

+Pop the value from the top of the stack and store it in the `PC`.

+# `ADD registerA registerB`

+Add the value in two registers and store the result in registerA.